MicrosoftDocs/windows-itpro-docs/windows/deployment/planning/windows-10-1903-removed-features.md

 > Applies to: Windows 10, version 1903

-Each version of Windows 10 adds new features.
-Occasionally, we also remove features, often because we've added a better option.
-Below are the details about the features that we've removed in Windows 10, version 1903. **The list below is subject to change and might not include every affected feature.**
+New features are added in each version of Windows 10.
+Occasionally features are also removed, often because a better option has been added.
+Details about features that have been removed in Windows 10, version 1903 are listed below. **The list is subject to change and might not include every affected feature.**

 **Note**: Join the [Windows Insider program](https://insider.windows.com) to get early access to new Windows 10 builds and test these changes yourself.